Last Updated on December 30, 2022 by GMC

 The child’s father and mother were amazed at what was said about him; and Simeon blessed them and said to Mary his mother, “Behold, this child is destined for the fall and rise of many in Israel, and to be a sign that will be contradicted (and you yourself a sword will pierce) so that the thoughts of many hearts may be revealed.”Luke 2:22-35

-Thus the younger blessed the elder, while the elder blessed God with the Nunc Dimittis (Now let depart) or Canticle of Simeon, prayed every night at Compline by the universal Church.
-The Gospel of Luke, which was written especially for Gentiles, joyfully proclaims the newborn Christ who is “a light for revelation to the Gentiles, and glory for your people Israel.”
+Thus the younger blessed the elder, while the elder blessed God with the Nunc Dimittis (Now you let depart) or the Canticle of Simeon, prayed every night at Compline by the universal Church.
+The Gospel of Luke, which was written especially for Gentiles, joyfully proclaims the newborn Christ, who is “a light for revelation to the Gentiles and glory for your people Israel.”

-Click here to view an Icon of the Presentation of Jesus in the Temple by George Kordis, a contemporary expression of the Lordship of the Infant Christ.
+Click here to view the Icon of the Presentation of Jesus in the Temple by George Kordis, a contemporary expression of the Lordship of the Infant Christ.

 Who saw with his eyes the light of revelation.

 One Reply to “A Light for Revelation to the Gentiles”